ansys/pyaedt/doc/source/User_guide/extensions.rst

 ==========

 Extensions provide a simplified interface to perform automated workflows in AEDT.
-The user can install or uninstall these extensions using the extension manager.
+In AEDT, you can use the Extension Manager to add or remove extensions.
 For more information, see `Extension Manager <https://aedt.docs.pyansys.com/version/stable/Getting_started/Installation.html#extension-manager>`_.

 Extensions are generally tool-specific and are therefore only accessible given the appropriate context.
 The following sections provide further clarification.

-Extensions can be launched in standalone mode from the console or from a python script.
-This is described on each extension section.
+You can launch extensions in standalone mode from the console or a Python script.

 Project extensions
 ==================